knieriem/gomodsrv/Readme.md

 The program is still in an early stage, but so far appears sufficient to make my private modules available to Go locally.

-Before building the program, `sh setup.sh` must be run.
-This will copy -- and, in one case, patch -- internal packages from your local Go installation to `./internal/go` resp. `./internal/go.cmd` directories.
-At least Go 1.13 is expected.

 Gomodsrv can be run without arguments;
 a configuration file $HOME/lib/gomodsrv.ini has to be created with the following contents: